usamamasood01/usamamasood01/README.md

 # 💫 About Me:
-Experienced Web Developer with a demonstrated history of around 4 years in the industry.
-Recognized for<br>expertise in both front-end and back-end development, coupled with a commitment to employing test-driven<br>development methodologies.
-Known for a proactive and detail-oriented approach, I excel at solving complex<br>problems while ensuring the reliability and scalability of projects.
-Committed to staying abreast of industry trends<br>and continuously seeking opportunities for professional growth and enhancement.<br><br>I'd to collaborate on challenging projects that push my skills in both front-end and back-end development.
+I am a passionate and experienced web developer with around 4 years in the industry, specializing in both front-end and back-end development.
+My expertise lies in employing test-driven development methodologies to ensure the reliability and performance of my projects.
+I thrive on solving complex problems and take pride in delivering scalable and high-quality solutions.<br><br>I'd like to collaborate on challenging projects that push my skills in both front-end and back-end development.

 ## 🌐 Socials: